-In addition to broad rules like HIPAA, state and federal regulators have established narrower rules pertaining to sensitive categories of health information.
-Health care providers, especially those that provide coordinated care for individuals and/or address the behavioral and physical health needs of their patients, frequently report difficulty navigating (federal and state) health information privacy laws and regulations.
-In particular, they report difficulty in determining applicable patient consent requirements for certain sensitive categories of health information such as substance use disorder (SUD) records, which are governed by Title 42 of the Code of Federal Regulation (CFR) Part 2: Federal Confidentiality of
+In addition to the broadly applicable privacy and security protections of the HIPAA Rules, state and federal regulators have established narrower rules pertaining to sensitive categories of health information.
+Health care providers, especially those that provide coordinated care for their patients, frequently report difficulty navigating certain federal and state health information privacy laws and regulations.

-Substance Use Disorder Patient Records, known as 42 CFR Part 2 or Part 2.
-The disclosure of SUD records has the potential to lead to a host of negative consequences, including: loss of employment, loss of housing, loss of child custody, discrimination by medical professionals and insurers, arrest, prosecution, 42 and incarceration.
-Based on statutory requirements in USC 290dd-2 (https://www.law.cornell.edu/uscode/text/42/290dd-2), Part 2 is intended to protect the confidentiality of SUD records and ensure that a patient receiving treatment for a SUD in a Part 2 Program is not made more vulnerable by reason of the availability of their patient record than an individual with a SUD who does not seek treatment.
+In particular, they report difficulty in determining applicable patient consent requirements for sensitive categories of health information such as substance use disorders (SUDs) records, which are governed by Title 42 of the Code of Federal Regulation (CFR) Part 2: Federal Confidentiality of Substance Use Disorder Patient Records, known as 42 CFR Part 2 or Part 2.
+The disclosure of SUD patient records has the potential to lead to a host of negative consequences, including: loss of employment, loss of housing, loss of child custody, discrimination by medical professionals and insurers, arrest, prosecution, and incarceration.

+Pursuant to 42 USC 290dd-2, Part 2 is intended to protect the confidentiality of SUD patient records and ensure that a patient receiving treatment for a SUD in a Part 2 Program is not made more vulnerable by reason of the availability of their patient record than an individual with a SUD who does not seek treatment.
 Part 2 protects the confidentiality of SUD patient records by requiring written consent for most disclosures and restricting the circumstances under which Part 2 Programs or other lawful holders may otherwise use or disclose such records absent patient consent or limited exceptions.

-Some clinicians have expressed concerns that these varying Part 2 consent requirements are too restrictive, confusing, and challenging to technically implement, and that health care providers and organizations often struggle to understand which legal requirements apply under which conditions.
-(It is important to note that other laws such as HIPAA and state privacy laws also may apply to SUD patient records).
+Some clinicians have expressed concerns that Part 2 consent requirements are too restrictive, confusing, and challenging to technically implement, and that health care providers and organizations often struggle to understand which legal requirements apply under which conditions.
+(It is important to note that other laws and regulations such as the HIPAA Rules and state privacy laws also may apply to SUD patient records).
 As a result, clinicians may err on the side of caution and not share a patient's SUD information with another provider.
 In turn, this may limit the integration of a patient's SUD information into EHRs.
 This may also limit the sharing of important patient information among health care providers and plans, resulting in poor coordination and fragmented care.